Southern India Family Holiday

 Periyar National Park

-The next day you’ll continue your exploration of the park on foot in a small group; this is one of the few wildlife parks in which visitors are able to walk.
-You make regular stops to watch for elephant and gaur, as well as monkeys and birds.
+We'll have some free time to relax and get used to the sounds of the wildlife in the park and we will have an interesting tour of a spice plantation and included dinner.
+The next day we’ll continue our exploration of the park on foot in a small group; this is one of the few wildlife parks in which visitors are able to walk (minimum age for walk is 12 years old).
+We make regular stops to watch for elephant and gaur, as well as monkeys and birds.

-This morning you descend from the hills and make the three hour drive to Kumarakom.
-Here you board a houseboat to begin a cruise through the complex system of beautiful lagoons and canals known as the ‘Malabar Backwaters’.
+This morning we descend from the hills and make the three hour drive to Alleppey.
+Here we board a houseboat to begin a cruise through the complex system of beautiful lagoons and canals known as the ‘Malabar Backwaters’.
 These waterways are the principal means of communication and trade for scores of homes and villages.
 Along the banks, at jetties and ferry stops, there's often a wonderful array of produce ready for market - sacks of cashews are piled high next to coconuts.

 Malabar Backwaters & Tropical beaches